Internet help Information

 It is also possible to attach files, and photos.

-I was happy with Outlook, but when all the viruses began to target it, I switched to using Yahoo's free e-mail and Google's free e-mail They scan for viruses and block a lot of junk e-mail.
+Outlook Express comes with the browsers, and on the Windows CD's.
+I was happy with Outlook, but when all the viruses began to target it, I switched to using Yahoo's free e-mail and Google's GMail, also free.
+They scan for viruses and block a lot of junk e-mail.

 What AOL Users Don't Know About Email Links

 Urban Email Legends explains about all that forwarded email we get... and why you shouldn't forward all of it too.

 Access through your browser; no e-mail program necessary.
 Some of the accounts offer free e-mail forwarding.

 The only way to get a computer virus is to download an infected, executable file (like .EXE